 If she had seen such tattoos on RD or her ex-husband, why would she not have spoken out to corroborate the children’s claims?

 How could Ella not notice these prominent, unusual tattoos, despite having been intimate with both men for long periods of time?
 Why did she not question what they were?
 When the children talked about the tattoos, why did she not say, “Oh yes, I’ve seen those, here’s what they looked like”?
 This would have been sufficient evidence to have RD at least arrested, but she failed to do it.
 Why?

 She didn’t say anything about RD’s tattoos because they didn’t exist, and she knew it.
-She knew that if he were arrested and accused of having fancy demon tattoos on his privates, he could have stood up and settled the matter right then and there.
-So she avoided the issue, and has done to this day.
+She knew that if he were arrested and accused of having fancy demon tattoos on his privates, he would be medically examined, and her lie would be obvious.